 Ordered by hit rate, highest first.

-How to spot it: Settings → Usage on the web client — the spike from a file generation is unmistakable.
+How to spot it: open Settings → Usage right after a file generation — the jump in the percentage bar is unmistakable.

-Artifacts are not stored snapshots.
-Every “change this one line” re-emits the entire artifact body and rebills.
-5 small edits = 5x the tokens.
+Artifacts are not stored snapshots that get patched in place.
+Every “change this one line” re-emits the entire artifact body and is billed again.
+Five small edits cost about five times the tokens of the original.

-How to spot it: Same artifact, repeated “fix this,” and usage climbs disproportionately.
+How to spot it: the same artifact, several rounds of “fix this,” and your usage climbs out of proportion to how little changed.

 3. Long conversations replay the full history

-How to spot it: A short single-line question burns a surprising amount of usage.
-Almost certainly the history.
+How to spot it: a short, single-line question burns a surprising amount of usage.
+It’s almost always the accumulated history, not the question.

 4. Large file / long PDF references

-Uploading a 100-page PDF tokenizes the whole thing as input.
-If the conversation continues, the PDF is reattached every turn.
-An 80K-token PDF across 10 turns = 800K input tokens.
+Uploading a 100-page PDF tokenizes the whole document as input.
+If the conversation continues, that file is reattached on every turn.
+An 80K-token PDF across 10 turns is 800K input tokens.
+Anthropic’s official tip is direct: “don’t re-upload files within the same conversation — Claude remembers the context.”

-How to spot it: You recently uploaded a large file and subsequent chat feels slow and quota drops fast.
+How to spot it: you recently attached a large file and the rest of the chat feels slow while your limit drops fast.

-How to spot it: You have the “thinking” badge on, with a noticeable pre-answer pause.
+How to spot it: you see the “thinking” badge or a high effort setting, with a noticeable pause before the answer begins.

 6. Repeated retries of the same prompt

-“Try again” — every retry is a full input + full new output.
-Three retries = 3x tokens.
+“Try again” re-sends the full input and produces a full new output.
+Three retries cost roughly three times the tokens.

 Shortest path to fix